 The most blatant steal on the first Zeppelin album, though, occurred on the track ironically destined to become one of the most closely associated with Jimmy Page: Dazed And Confused.
 Although credited solely to Page, the original version of the song had been written by a 28-year-old singer-songwriter named Jake Holmes.
 Although acoustic, it included all the signature sounds from the Zeppelin version including the walking bass line, the eerie atmosphere and the paranoid lyrics.
 Again, Zeppelin took it to a different place entirely.
 Holmes’ version is modest and unimpressive.
 Page’s skill as guitarist and arranger, however, transformed it into a psychedelic epic.

 Strictly speaking, not the most original debut album, then.
 But as first steps go, Led Zeppelin was pretty sure footed.
+One of the best Led Zeppelin albums, right outta the blocks.
 The gauntlet had been thrown.
 Jimmy Page was making his mark.

 You said: “I like the first album because it’s so pure or something.
 It blew the doors wide open for bands like Purple (MKII) and Sabbath [and that] didn’t hurt, right?” – Jeff Tweeter

 “The first album because it was so ground breaking – however, it is somewhat controversial due to unacknowledged songwriting credits on some of the songs” – David Thorndike

 “Number one is my favourite.
 The opening riff and drums of Good Times Bad Times is probably the best any band has ever done to announce themselves to the world.
 The next five albums may have a higher quantity of classic songs but none of them have the same feeling of a new band blowing down the doors of rock n roll with such power” – Justin Edward Griffin

 Houses Of The Holy (1973)